 At Whitehouse Community Primary School, PSHE enables our children to become healthy, independent and responsible members of society PSHE is closely linked to children We feel PSHE is an important part of children's education to help them to understand how they are developing personally and socially.
 It is the intent of Whitehouse that we deliver an inclusive PSHE curriculum, which provides positive outcomes for every child from Nursery to year 6.
 We will provide our children with opportunities to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.

 Implementation of our PSHE Provision

 PSHE topics are planned for each half term for each year group using our year-group specific targets.
-These targets are used to create differentiated three-step learning objectives and gold challenges for each lesson which help the children understand the progression of their learning and are used by teachers for assessment.
-Skills and knowledge are revisited year on year so children develop their understanding as they grow and their experiences change.
+These targets are used to scaffold the three-step learning objectives and gold challenges for each lesson which help the children understand the progression of their learning.
+Skills and knowledge are revisited yearly through our spiral curriculum approach so children develop their vocabulary progression and understanding as they grow and their experiences change.
 We are also committed to providing additional opportunities to visit PSHE topics if issues arise.
 This may be done through individual or small group discussions or whole class circle time.
 Whole school, Key Stage and class assemblies will make links to PSHE and their will opportunities for whole school learning i.e. Anti-bullying week, online safety.
 Our Golden Rules and ‘The Whitehouse Way’ motos are also strongly linked to PSHE and will be embedded in all our PSHE learning.

 Impact of our PSHE Provision